mslatour/oertutor/README.md

 oertutor
 ========

-Web-based tutor using RL techniques to select best OER.
+Web-based tutor using genetic algorithm techniques to select best OER.
 Code is still in development, not a stable release.
+There are known issues with multiple student groups per lesson.
+If you are interested, it is best to send me a message.

 Disclaimer
 ----------